panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 Vite has a [detailed guide](https://vitejs.dev/guide/env-and-mode.html) on how to access the environment variables.

-### 2.2 Webpack
+### 2.2 webpack

-Webpack doesn't expose variables to the web application out of the box.
+webpack doesn't expose variables to the web application out of the box.

 But it can be easily achieved using the [EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/), which is a built-in webpack plugin.